ArtikDev63/AMP-Server-Control-Panel/README.md

 # Instalation Guide For Linux - AMP Games Server Control Panel

-This guide will document the entire configuration process, installation of dependencies and preparation on the Linux server side for the operation required for a Control Panel for servers
+This guide will document the entire process of configuring, installing dependencies, and preparing the Linux server side for the required operation of a Server Control Panel.

 # Installation and configuration of the Linux server

-First of all, select the Linux operating system you want to use.
-It is important to choose a light and efficient system to get the most out of the machine.
-It is smarter to choose a Linux system **without a graphical user interface (GUI)**
+First, you need to select the right Linux operating system.
+It's important to choose a lightweight and efficient system to get the most out of your computer.
+It's wiser to choose a Linux system **without a graphical user interface (GUI)**.

-## Installing the OS
+## Installing OS

-Installation will depend on the chosen Linux system.
-Only basic configuration is necessary.
-From here the repository is based on an installation with Alpine Linux.
-The steps to install **Alpine Linux** are found on the official Alpine Linux [Wiki](https://wiki.alpinelinux.org/wiki/Installation)
+The installation process will depend on the chosen Linux distribution.
+Only basic configuration is required.
+From this point on, the repository is based on an Alpine Linux installation.
+The steps to install Alpine Linux SAE can be found on the official Alpine Linux [Wiki](https://wiki.alpinelinux.org/wiki/Installation).

 ## Switch to another file